zodiacstxr/zodiacstxr.github.io/Test.md

 ### Step :1 Installing Apache

-First, we can upgrade packages or clean your packages using this command .
+First, we can upgrade packages or clean packages using this command.

 ```ruby
 sudo apt update